cadenpascual/LoLDraftAnalytics/README.md

 As we can see, 6/50 of the leagues have all their draft data missing.
 Let's see if this is statistically possible, or if the draft data missing is actually dependent on the league with permutations.

 Null Hypothesis: The missingness of pick_missing is independent of the column 'league'. <br>
-Alternative Hypothesis: The missingness of pick_missing depends on the column 'league'.
+Alternative Hypothesis: The missingness of pick_missing depends on the column 'league'. <br>

 Our p-value is 0.0, which is under the threshold 0.05, so we reject the Null Hypothesis, meaning that pick_missing depends on the column "league".
 Let's check another column that pick_missing ISN'T dependent on, such as 'side' (the current game in the series).